classico-trad-ecletico/paradigmes-urbanistiques/article.md

   professional circles and gave rise to a repertoire of urban theories and practices.
 An assessment of Lucio Costa's winning entry for the competition for the Pilot Plan of Brasilia (1957) attest to the existence of these paradigmatic formulae.
-Further more, not only was Brasilia a product of this culture, it grew to become itself archetypal.
+Furthermore, not only was Brasilia a product of this culture, it grew to become itself archetypal.
 Yet, this high tide would be short-lived.
 In late 1950s and early 1960s, this veritable urban designer's toolbox began to lose